tox-rs/tox-human/src/messenger_packets.md

 `1`       | `0x40`
 `0..1372` | UTF8 byte string

-It checks if the message is null, if null then do nothing else sends the message to the friend.
+There is no zero-length or empty string allowed and if it is then do nothing.
+It is C string.

 ## STATUS_MESSAGE